dcppc/2018-september-workshop/docs/agenda.md

 Sept 21 | 9 - 12 | DCPPC talks | Gordon Hall 106: Waterhouse Room
 Sept 20 | 1 - 4:00 | DCPPC breakouts |  Countway various

+#### Breakout room availability
-This is an overview of breakout room availability.
-An X means that room is un available.
-This table will be updated as rooms are assigned to breakout groups.
+_An X means that room is un available.
+This table will be updated as rooms are assigned to breakout groups.__

 Breakout Room | Capacity | Sept 20 | Sept 21
 --- | --- | --- | ---